Matt Kent: Boston Red Sox

-Kent earned a promotion to Class A Greenville Drive in 2016, where he settled into a starter's role for the rest of the year.
-As a result, Kent allowed a 1.50 ERA with a 1.08 WHIP in over two starts and 12 innings for Greenville before joining the Class A-Advanced Salem Red Sox a few days later.
+Kent earned a promotion to the Single–A Greenville Drive in 2016, where he settled into a starter's role for the rest of the year.
+As a result, Kent allowed a 1.50 ERA with a 1.08 WHIP in over two starts and 12 innings for Greenville before joining the High–A Salem Red Sox a few days later.
 At Salem, Kent tossed 156 innings, going 10–7 with a 3.69 ERA and striking out 120 against 33 walks.
 He also produced quality starts in 22 of his 26 assignments, including a complete game and the most innings pitched in the Carolina League.
 After that, he started the decisive Game 3 for Salem in the Carolina League South Division Championship Series, which was won by the Myrtle Beach Pelicans, 2–1.
 Kent, who did not factor in the decision, was dominant in 6 2/3 scoreless innings for the Sox, scattering four hits while not walking a batter and striking out five.
 Overall, Kent compiled a record of 10–7 with a 3.54 ERA in 28 starts, striking out 125 batters while walking 37 in 168 innings.
 Moreover, he led all Red Sox minor league pitchers in starts, innings, and least home runs allowed (4), while ending fourth in wins, ERA and strikeouts.

 Kent spent the 2017 season with Salem, appearing in 28 games (all starts) while compiling a 7–7 record with 4.23 ERA, 142 strikeouts, and 38 walks in 164 innings pitched.
 Kent started the 2018 season with the Double-A Portland Sea Dogs.
 He was sent to the Triple-A Pawtucket Red Sox for one start in late July, a no decision, and then returned to Portland.
 Overall during 2018 with both teams, Kent appeared in 28 games (24 starts) while compiling an 11–8 record with a 3.69 ERA.

 Kent started the 2019 season with Portland, and spent three stints with Pawtucket (most of May, three days in early June, and one day in mid-July).
 Overall with both teams in 2019, Kent appeared in 28 games (24 starts), recording 99 strikeouts in 152 1/3 innings with a 5.08 ERA and a 6–11 record.
-He did not play during 2020, due to cancellation of the minor league season.
+He did not in a game in 2020, due to cancellation of the minor league season because of the COVID-19 pandemic.
 Kent began the 2021 season in Double-A with Portland, and spent part of July in Triple-A with the Worcester Red Sox.
 Overall with both teams, Kent made 27 appearances (three starts), compiling a 7–3 record with 3.73 ERA while striking out 57 batters in 72 1/3 innings pitched.
+He elected minor league free agency following the season on November 7, 2021.